 Patient Protection and Affordable Care Act (PPACA) Basics

-The Obama Administration has develop a number of official websites that provide access to information, regulations, guidance and more on the provisions of the health reform law.
+The Obama Administration has developed a number of official websites that provide access to information, regulations, guidance and more on the provisions of the health reform law.

 The Department of Labor also has jurisdiction over many PPACA provisions.
 The Department’s overview page